|Major John Coffinberry Morley

 At HQ, he saw General Weaver.
 In John's opinion the general looked tired.
 He also believed that Weaver wanted to fight to the death instead of surrendering.
 John then made his way to Hospital #1 to get Capt.
 Alvin Poweleit.
 During the trip, he saw his first Japanese troops.
 His driver pulled the jeep into their tank column and followed them to the hospital.
 Since Poweleit could not leave until the evening, John made his way back to tank group command.
 He went to sleep that night wondering what lay in store the next morning.

-On April 10th, the Japanese arrived and ordered the HQ personnel onto the road.
+On April 10, the Japanese arrived and ordered the HQ personnel onto the road.
 In a letter home, John told of how walking on the gravel trail was difficult.
 John recalled that he witnessed "Japanese Discipline."
-If a prisoner fell, he was kicked in his stomach and hit in the head with a rifle butt.
-If he still did not get up, the Japanese guard determined that the man was exhausted.
+If a Japanese soldier fell, he was kicked in his stomach and hit in the head with a rifle butt.
+If he still did not get up, the Japanese determined that the man was exhausted and left him alone.

-When the trail the POWs were on reached the main road, the first thing the Japanese did was separated the officers from the enlisted men.
+The trial the POWs were on ended when they reached the main road.
+The first thing the Japanese did was to separate the officers from the enlisted men.
 The Prisoners of War were then left in the sun for the rest of the day.
 That night they were ordered north.
 The march was difficult in the dark since they could not see where they were walking.
 Whenever they slipped, they knew they had stepped on the remains of a dead soldier.

 At one point, John saw Filipino civilians who were making their way down the road.
 He could not believe how thin they were.
 Yes, he and the other soldiers had been hungry, but these people had starved.

 At 4:00 AM, the officers were put into trucks for an unknown destination.
 They were taken to Balanga, disembarked, and ordered to put their field bags in front of them for inspection.
 During the inspection, one officer was found to have an automatic gun in his bag.
 As punishment the POWs were not fed.
-They set in a paddy all day and were ordered to move near sunset.
-They were made to march as punishment for the gun being in the bag.
-They reached Orani on April 12th at three in the morning.
+They set in a paddy all day and were ordered to move near sunset as punishment for the gun being in the bag.
+They reached Orani on April 12 at three in the morning.

-At Orani, John and the others were put into a pin.
-They were ordered to lay down.
-In the morning, John and the other men realized that they had been lying in the human waste of POWs who had already used the pin.
+At Orani, John and the others were put into a pen where they were ordered to lay down.
+In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, he received his first food.
 It was a meal of rice and salt.
 Later in the day, other POWs arrived in Orani.
 One group was the enlisted members of the tank group.
 They had walked the entire way to the barrio.

-At 6:30 that evening, John resumed the march.
-John recalled that this part of the march was different.
+At 6:30 that evening, John resumed the march and wrote that this part of the march was different.
 The POWs were marched at a faster pace.
 The guards also seemed to be nervous about something.
 This time they made the POWs make their way to Hormosa.
 There, the road went from gravel to concrete.
 John found that this change of surface made the march easier.
 When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.
 John received one of these jabs.

-The POWs continued the march.
-For the first time in months, it began to rain.
-John stated the rain felt great.
-At 4:30 PM on April 13th, he arrived at San Fernando.
-The POWs were once again put into a bin.
+The POWs continued the march and for the first time in months it began to rain.
+John wrote the rain felt great.
+At 4:30 PM on April 13, he arrived at San Fernando.
+The POWs were once again put into a pen.
 At 4:00 in the morning, the Japanese woke the POWs and marched them to the train station.
 They were packed into small wooden boxcars and rode the train to Capas arriving there at 9:00 AM.
 There, they disembarked from the cars and walked the last ten miles to Camp O'Donnell.

 At the camp, the POWs were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four foot wide aisle ran down the center of each barracks.
 In each barracks, were eighteen bays.
 Twelve POWs shared a bay.
 216 POWs lived in each barracks.
 Four cages were later put in a bay.
 Each cage held two POWs.